MorcosBishay/ecommerce-backend/README.md

 ***Create .env file in the project root directory, copy the .env.example content in the .env file & add your keys***

-***Go to the root directory of the project, open your terminal & run the following commands in oreder**
+***Go to the root directory of the project, open your terminal & run the following commands in order**
 ```
 1- npm install